 - Brecon Beacon MetOffice Weather Forecast

-- There is also a webcam at the Visitor Centre which is pointed across the valley to Pen y Fan which makes it easy to check the weather in the central Beacons in real time. www.beacons-npa.gov.uk/pages/livewebcams
+- There is also a webcam at the Visitor Centre, which is pointed across the valley to Pen y Fan, making it easy to check the weather in the central Beacons in real time. www.beacons-npa.gov.uk/pages/livewebcams

-- Pen Y Fan is the most popular hike so avoid that area if you don’t want crowds.
-For something more unusual I’d recommend searching out the 3 airplane wrecks (more details here).
+- Pen Y Fan is the most popular hike, so avoid that area if you don’t want crowds.
+For something more unusual, I’d recommend searching out the 3 aeroplane wrecks (more details here).

-- The Brecon Beacons is used regularly by the military so don’t be alarmed if you get walked in on by a drill….I’ve heard about it happening to friends!
+- The Brecon Beacons are used regularly by the military, so don’t be alarmed if you get walked in on by a drill….I’ve heard about it happening to friends!

 Other relevant posts to help you get ready: